Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress in practice

-The ROC results of Figure \ref{fig:hepar2gauss} highlight that order MCMC (\texttt{omcmc\_itsample-bge}), iterative search MCMC (\texttt{itsearch\_sample\_bge}) visibly separate themselves from the rest in terms of SHD (combining both low FPRp and high TPR) for both sample sizes.
-In terms of best median TPR (\(>0.8\)) only HC (\texttt{hc-bge}) and Tabu (\texttt{tabu-bge}) display similar performaces, while performing considerably worse with respect to median FPRp (\(\approx0.1\) vs \(\approx0.17\)).
-Apart from GOBNILP (\texttt{gobnilp-bge}) which shows comparable best results in this region (TPR \(\approx0.75\) and FPRp \(\approx0.15\)), there is in general not a big difference in performance of the algorithms between the two sample sizes.
+The ROC-type curves of Figure \ref{fig:hepar2gauss} highlight that GRaSP (\texttt{grasp-sem-bic}) again separates itself from the rest of the best algorithms with the more favourable performance.
+Next follows order MCMC (\texttt{omcmc-bge}), iterative search MCMC (\texttt{itsearch-bge}), and BOSS (\texttt{boss-sem-bic}).
+In terms of best median $TP/P$ (\(>0.8\)) only HC (\texttt{hc-bge}) and Tabu (\texttt{tabu-bge}) display similar performances, while performing considerably worse with respect to median $FP/P$ (\(\approx0.1\) vs \(\approx0.17\)).